nchristiny/nchristiny.github.io/_posts/2015-12-02-setting-up.md

 ### Configure Sublime Text from the command line, `subl`.

-According to the [docs](http://www.sublimetext.com/docs/3/osx_command_line.html "Sublime Text CLI doc"), this command is configured to run from `~/bin` directory on your home user directory, which is a bit messy.
-The following information was gleaned from [this gist.](https://gist.github.com/artero/1236170)
+According to the [docs](http://www.sublimetext.com/docs/3/osx_command_line.html "Sublime Text CLI doc"), this command is configured to run from `~/bin` directory on your home user directory, which is a bit messy for various reasons.
+The following alternate instructions were gleaned from [this gist.](https://gist.github.com/artero/1236170)

 In summary, from Terminal type: `echo $PATH` to check if `/usr/local/bin` directory appears.
-Due to the "clean install" of OS X, either it is not there or the folder does not exist.
-This mean we would have to create it first if we wish to follow the instructions from the above gist.
-This has occurred to me on Yosemite and El Capitan.
+Due to the "clean install" of OS X, either it is not in the $PATH or the folder does not actually exist.
+This means we  have to create it first if we wish to follow the instructions from the above gist.
+This has occurred to me on both Yosemite and El Capitan clean installs.

 If the folder does not exist, type `mkdir -p /usr/local/bin` from your user root directory using `sudo` if privilege is required.
 I ran into some trouble with this by accidentally entering Sublime Text 2 command and somehow creating a bin file instead of folder in `/usr/local`.
 As always with `sudo` and `rm`, it is definitely a task to do slowly and mindfully.
-In my case I had to explicitly `cd` into `/usr/local` to create the `/bin` directory using `sudo`.
+In my case I had to explicitly `cd` into `/usr/local` to create the `/bin` directory using `sudo`, after `rm` the erroneous `bin` file.
 Others have reported deleting the symlink and recreating it fixed errors on this.
 Your Mileage May Vary.

 Here is how to find the `subl` command location, symlink and check it(note these are for Sublime Text 3.):